DEVELOPING MIDWIFERY PRACTICE - 2021/2

 This assignment is a written case study of the student’s involvement in the management of care provided to a woman with a medical long term condition.
 A case study, also known as a case report (and not to be confused with a

 research case study), is a detailed report of a diagnosis, treatment, and follow-up of the care of an individual patient with a long term condition.
 Case studies may contain demographics of the patient, and provide professional narratives that feedback on clinical practice guidelines and offer a framework for early signals of effectiveness, adverse events, or cost.
 A case report is a means of communicating something new that has been learnt from clinical practice.
 It could be about the usual or unusual management of a common disease.

-This scenario may be an antenatal, intrapartum or postnatal experience.
+This scenario should be based on a woman who accesses maternity care.
 The student needs to use a suitable case study/report framework in which to present the work.
 This assignment needs to demonstrate the ability to critically analyse literature linked to the topic chosen.

 With reference to the module learning outcomes 2, 3, 4, and 5, the student must demonstrate the learning that has occurred as a result of the care they have been involved with, of a woman with a long term condition.